DULCIS HAND CREAM

 Rosa damascena flower oil is the volatile oil obtained from the flowers of the Damask rose, Rosa damascena, Rosaceae.

-Handmade by DANI&JO LTD, BN18 0LE Arundel.
+Handmade by THE GREEN BOUTIQUE, BN18 0LE Arundel.